Nursing Instructor Jobs at University of Colorado with Visa Sponsorship

 Which visa types does University of Colorado commonly use for Nursing Instructor roles?

 H-1B is the most common visa pathway for full-time Nursing Instructor positions.
-The university also supports F-1 OPT and CPT for candidates completing nursing graduate programs, J-1 for exchange visitors in clinical teaching roles, and TN status for Canadian and Mexican citizens whose role description aligns with DOL-defined nursing criteria.
+The university also supports F-1 OPT and CPT for candidates completing nursing graduate programs, J-1 visa for exchange visitors in clinical teaching roles, and TN visa status for Canadian and Mexican citizens whose role description aligns with DOL-defined nursing criteria.
 Permanent residency sponsorship through EB-2 or EB-3 is possible for long-term faculty hires.

 What qualifications does University of Colorado expect for Nursing Instructor roles?